FMU Container Builder — GUI¶

 A header label identifies the two nodes: A = first FMU, B = second FMU.

-The mappings are split into two tabs, one per direction:
+The mappings are split into three tabs:

 | Tab | Description |